fabianwilflingsederxxxl/techstack-tutorial/07-component-based-styling/Readme.md

 - src/shared/components/Navigation/index.jsx
 - src/shared/pages/Home/index.jsx

+Change the imports to the abolute path (so `import App from '../shared/app'` to `import App from 'shared/app;`)

 Keep HMR active, to see if it works correctly.

 That was a tough one, not just for you but for us as well.
-When you came that far visit us and lets talk about the stuff that just happened. (florian)
+When you came that far you have a pretty solid stack already, I know it seems we have a lot of plugins but they do quite simple tasks and help us to keep a nice codebase without having relative paths like crazy.
+The more imports you have the better you will understand.

 Congratulations, you completed Page 7!